 In this skills course the main aim is not to analyse other scholars' work and identify how they conducted their research, but to develop your own research design.
-The design we want you to develop is linked to the content course you are currently taking: International Relations or Placing Europe.
-In the research design you develop, you will particularly concentrate on the crucial steps that are relevant for the most commonly used types of research in the field of European Studies, be it historical, political, economic or sociological in nature: how to develop a good research question, how to identify the relevant theoretical or conceptual approach to help answer that question, and how to operationalize your approach.
+The design you will develop is linked to the content course you are taking simultaneously: International Relations or Placing Europe.
+In your research design, you will particularly concentrate on the crucial steps that are relevant for the most commonly used types of research in the field of European Studies, be they historical, political, economic or sociological in nature.
+These crucial steps are how to develop a good research question, how to identify the relevant theoretical or conceptual approach to help answer that question, and how to operationalize your approach.